jpillora/pnode/README.md

 });
 ```

+Each call to `server.handle()` will be seen as a new
+client by the server.

 #### `client.createConnection`

-Instead of `client.[transport].connect()`, you can asynchronously
+Instead of `client.connect()`, you can provide a
+function which will asynchronously create
-provide a function to create the connection streams:
+connection streams:

 ``` javascript
 // create a read and a write stream